justinmeiners/efficient-programming-with-components/10_binary_counter.md

 ## Alice in wonderland

-Let us attack the problem of finding not just the smallest of `n` elements, but the smallest and second smallest.
+Let us introduce the problem of finding not just the smallest of `n` elements, but the smallest and second smallest.
 The problem has a very distinguished pedigree, it was first addressed by a well-known British mathematician [Charles Dodgson][carroll] (Lewis Carroll).